Camora0/Wasteland-Reborn/loreout.md

 ### Pre-Installation

-Do note that you MUST use ***FULL (ALL DLC, except high-res textures) LATEST*** Steam version of Fallout 4 because we've said so.
+Do note that you MUST use a ***FULL (ALL DLC, except high-res textures) LATEST*** Steam version of Fallout 4 because we've said so.
 Not up for debates.
 In case you've got the AE (the latest DLC or whatever they call it), **DO NOT** manually downgrade.
 Wabbajack will do it for you.

+Your Fallout 4 Steam install must be set to the English language or the Wabbajack install will fail.

 These steps are only needed if you are installing LoreOut for the first time.